prebid/Prebid.js/creative/README.md

  - `data` is rendering data about the winning bid, and varies depending on the bid type - see `getRenderingData` in `adRendering.js`;
  - `mkFrame(document, attributes)` is a utility that creates a frame with the given attributes and convenient defaults (no border, margin, and scrolling);
- - `sendMessage(messageType, payload)` is the mechanism by which the renderer/creative can communicate back with Prebid - see `adRendering.js:handleCreativeMessage`.
+ - `sendMessage(messageType, payload)` is the mechanism by which the renderer/creative can communicate back with Prebid - see `creativeMessageHandler` in `adRendering.js`;
  - `win` is the window to render into; note that this is not the same window that runs the renderer.

 The function may return a promise; if it does and the promise rejects, or if the function throws, an AD_RENDER_FAILED event is emitted in Prebid.
 Otherwise an AD_RENDER_SUCCEEDED is fired